 Refining the postoperative vision to provide vision that allows patients to resume their regular life activities is one way we may begin to lessen the need for patients to accept compromises in their postoperative vision.
 This has long been a central tenet of refractive cataract surgery, and the idea has become even more plausible as lens technology has improved.
 Because of engineering considerations such as the ACTIVEFOCUS Optical Design on the AcrySof IQ ReSTOR IOL (Alcon) platform, surgeons are better equipped to deliver the near visual acuity that patients are after without having to compromise distance visual ability.
 And, because visual outcomes with this IOL technology are consistent and predictable, the surgeon gains greater flexibility to customize the approach to presbyopia correction.

-Constructed with a seven-step apodized diffractive area, the ACTIVEFOCUS optic efficiently manages light diffusion across vision zones so that more overall light is allocated to distance focal points at any pupil size compared with other IOL designs.1,2 As a result, contrast sensitivity with the AcrySof IQ ReSTOR IOL with ACTIVEFOCUS Optical Design is comparable to a monofocal,1,3,4 even for distance viewing tasks (Figure).3 An additional benefit of this design is that it also reduces the potential for visual disturbances.5,6
+Constructed with a seven-step apodized diffractive area, the ACTIVEFOCUS optic efficiently manages light diffusion across vision zones so that more overall light is allocated to distance focal points at any pupil size compared with other IOL designs.1,2 As a result, contrast sensitivity with the AcrySof IQ ReSTOR IOL with ACTIVEFOCUS Optical Design is comparable to a monofocal,1,3,4,5 even for distance viewing tasks (Figure).3 An additional benefit of this design is that it is also designed to reduce the potential for visual disturbances.6

-Because the central zone is 100% dedicated to distance vision, the AcrySof IQ ReSTOR IOLs with ACTIVEFOCUS Optical Design offer patients the ability to achieve a full range of vision with uncompromised distance.1,7,8 These factors have added significance when we consider that many cataract patients maintain active lifestyles, including outdoor activities and engaging on social media9—activities that require quality distance visual acuity.
+Because the central zone is 100% dedicated to distance vision, the AcrySof IQ ReSTOR IOLs with ACTIVEFOCUS Optical Design offer patients the ability to achieve a full range of vision with uncompromised distance.1,3,5 These factors have added significance when we consider that many cataract patients maintain active lifestyles, including outdoor activities and engaging on social media7—activities that require quality distance visual acuity.

 Customizing the Postoperative Vision